Canon FD 35mm f/2: Thorium

-Most or all old FD versions of the lens (identified by their silver rather than black bayonet mount, coupled with a concave front glass element) contained the radioactive element Thorium in some of their optical elements.
+The first four versions of the lens, identified by a concave front glass element, contain thoriated glass lens elements, which have been doped with the radioactive compound thorium dioxide.
 This has created concerns that these lenses may not be safe for regular use (for your own evaluation, see measurements and references in the above source lummukka.com).

 On top of health risks any user must evaluate for themselves, the thoriated glass elements develop a yellow tint over time, reducing transmission and interfering with neutral color reproduction.
 The internet holds tips involving ultraviolet light to at least temporarily remove the tint.